-RESPONSE format: ^SBswr; where swr is the SWR measured when the ATU was last bypassed (this occurs during every full-search tune).
-This is expressed in tenths, 123 is 12.3:1 SWR.
+RESPONSE format: ^SBswr; where swr is the SWR measured when the ATU was bypassed at the start of the full search tune that resulted in the current ATU setting.
+This is expressed in tenths, 32 is 3.2 to 1 SWR.